 Revocable Deposit Agreement

 A Revocable Deposit Agreement (RDA) is a gift planning tool that is arranged through our partnership with Christian Stewardship Services (CSS).
-It is especially designed for donors who wish to put their capital to work effectively, benefiting themselves and their local Christian school(s).
-Deposits are invested in one of CSS’s investment funds and pay a rate of return annually based on the return of the underlying fund – during the past few years this has been in the 5% range.
-To include the charitable intent, CSS requires all donors to agree to share a minimum of 50% of these earnings with a charity such as the Christian School Foundation.
+It is especially designed for donors who wish to put their capital to work effectively, benefiting themselves and Christian education.
+Deposits are placed in the CSS Deposit Fund and pay a rate of return annually based on the return of the underlying pooled investments – and during the past few years this has been in the 4 to 5% range.
+To fulfill the charitable intent, CSS requires all donors to agree to share a minimum of 50% of these earnings with a charity such as the Christian School Foundation.
 CSS issues the charitable receipt to the donor for the funds gifted to our Foundation as well as the T5 slip for the earnings he or she receives from CSS.

 Benefits and Features of an RDA

 - a sound way to apply a portion of your resources towards ‘kingdom work’

 - the depositor retains ownership of the principal

 - earnings benefit our Christian schools through our Foundation – tax receipt issued

 - reasonable rate of return with funds still accessible if and when needed